dylanfair/rplay/README.md

 By selecting option #1 the game should launch and the `play` program exits out.
 If you were to select option #3, `play` would exit out without launching any executables.

 ## Known issues
-Some games will load wonky, and not bring in some user information that would exist if the game was launched through the proper game client.
+Some games will load wonky, and not bring in user information that would exist if the game was launched through the proper game client.